prlabu/gdtw/readme.md

 # Multidimensional Dynamic Time Warping (GDTW) for Speech and High-Dimensional Signals

-This repository extends the original [GDTW library](https://dderiso.github.io/gdtw/) to support **multidimensional signal alignment**, with a focus on applications in speech processing.
+This repository makes minor updates to the original [GDTW library](https://dderiso.github.io/gdtw/) to support **multidimensional signal alignment**, with a focus on applications in speech processing.

 Key updates in this [`multidim`](https://github.com/prlabu/gdtw/tree/multidim) branch: